amie2001/strapi-application/README.md

 1. **GitHub Actions for Terraform Workflow**:
    - The CD pipeline is manually triggered.
 This step runs `terraform init`, `terraform plan`, and `terraform apply` to deploy the Docker container to the EC2 instance.
-   - **Screenshot**:

        ![cd](https://github.com/user-attachments/assets/af550677-93f4-490a-ba72-3a9eb68ed1ec)

-     _This screenshot shows the GitHub Actions CD pipeline running successfully, deploying the Docker image using Terraform._

 ### Docker Image Push to ECR